stoically/temporary-containers/README.md

 * Clicking "New Tab" in the RightClick ContextMenu on a Link on a Website
 * Pressing Shift+LeftMouseClick on a Link on a Website

 ## Notes

-There's a discussion about [Moving between containers](https://github.com/mozilla/multi-account-containers/wiki/Moving-between-containers) and I think that this Extension enhances privacy by providing Temporary/Throw-away Containers whenever possible, while not breaking navigation (or e.g. OAuth redirects) on a given Website as long as the user just LeftMouseClicks (or chooses on of the other ways that don't open a new Temporary Container).
+There's a discussion about [Moving between containers](https://github.com/mozilla/multi-account-containers/wiki/Moving-between-containers) and I think that this Extension enhances privacy by providing Temporary/Throw-away/Disposable Containers whenever possible, while not breaking navigation (or e.g. OAuth redirects) on a given Website as long as the user just LeftMouseClicks (or chooses on of the other ways that don't open a new Temporary Container).

+If you have any Suggestions, Feedback or Bugreports please make sure to leave me an Issue.
+Preferences to configure some of the Add-ons features coming soon.

 Works together with [Multi-Account Containers](https://github.com/mozilla/multi-account-containers).

-The automatically created Containers get removed after the Last Tab in that Container closes.
+The automatically created Temporary Containers get removed after the Last Tab in a given Temporary Container closes.

 ## License